slhernandes/dotfiles/README.md

 ### Manifest File

-Each line of the manifest file consists of mode (c/d), and source directory name, separated by '|'.
+Each line of the manifest file consists of mode (c/d/cp), and source directory name, separated by '|'.
-'c' mode links all the content in the file to the target_dir, whereas 'd' mode links the directory to the target_dir
+'c' mode links all the content in the file to the target_dir, 'd' mode links the directory to the target_dir, and 'cp' mode copies all the files to the target_dir
 example:
 ```
 # test.manifest
 c|zsh
 c|emacs
 d|nvim
+cp|vim
 ```

 ## Caveats